-All registered full-time students paying full-time fees at Boise State University are automatically included under the University's medical insurance plan.
-The student is insured at home, at school, or while traveliling-24 hours a day for the policy period.
+All registered, full-time students (taking 8 credit hours or more) paying full-time fees at Boise State University are automatically included under the University's medical insurance plan.
+The student is insured at home, at school, or while traveling-24 hours a day for the policy period.
+The insurance is \$50 deductible per calendar year for accident or sickness.